Skip to main content

 Qualifying Oral Examination

-Each student is also expected to pass an oral examination given by the student's faculty committee, ideally by the end of the second year, and certainly by the end of the third year.
+Each student is also expected to pass an oral examination given by the student's faculty committee, ideally by the end of the second year, but certainly by May 31 of the third year.
 The purpose of the examination is two-fold: The examination aids in estimating the candidate’s potential for performing research at a level required for the doctoral thesis, and also serves as a diagnostic tool for determining whether the candidate requires changes to the program of research and study.

 For the examination, each student is asked to select, prepare, and discuss in depth a topic in physics and to answer questions from the faculty committee about that topic specifically and more broadly about the student’s larger subfield.
 Originality is encouraged but not required.